tsgates/arch-wiki-markdown/wiki/Amarok.md

     # GRANT ALL ON amarok.* TO amarokuser@'%' IDENTIFIED BY  'password-user';

-To configure amarok to use MySQL, enter the Configure Amarok screen, choose Database and mark 'used external MySQL database'.
+To configure amarok to use MySQL, enter the Configure Amarok screen, choose Database and mark "used external MySQL database".
 Enter the server (usually "localhost" if on your local box, else the name of the remote box), the username ("amarokuser" in this example) and your chosen password-user.
 Do not forget to select the path to your music